ORGL 3113 Foundations of Organizational Leadership and Personal Development

 ORGL 4113 Ethics and Organizations

-ORGL 4223 The Individual, the Organization, and Society
+ORGL (SOC) 4223 The Individual, the Organization, and Society

 An examination of contemporary issues that affect organizations.
 Essential topics include environmental stewardship, social responsibility of the organization, effects and implications of globalization, the status of individual freedom within the organization, diversity, and the ramifications of technological change.
 This seminar course will be organized around student discussion and topical papers.